wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 > [!div class="mx-imgBorder"]
 > [![Provide SQL Server database details](../media/3-get-data-sql-server-db-ss.png)](../media/3-get-data-sql-server-db-ss.png#lightbox)

-After you have added your server and database names, select **OK**.
-Then, you will be prompted to sign in with a username and password.
+After you have added your server and database names, you will be prompted to sign in with a username and password.
 You will have three sign-in options:

 -   **Windows** - Use your Windows account (Azure Active Directory credentials).